darkwowgamer/Matchmaking/README.txt

 		This picker This PlayerPicker will randomly pick the first player from sorted players and use the following players to make the match.
 The reason why this is called fast is that as long as they are enough players, it can start the game and the players matched together have consecutive ratings.
 	5>	RangedPlayersPicker:
 		This picker uses a maxDiff representing the maximum difference allowed among players.
 Difference with FastPlayersPicker is that if the last player to be picked doesn't satisfy rateDiff, it will try next randomly picked player as first picked player.
 	6>	TierRangedPlayersPicker:
-		Based on RangedPlayersPicker, this picker uses tierDiff to define maximum allowed tier difference, which I think is also used in LoL so that Platinum players can't be matched with Master players no matter what their MMR is.
+		Based on RangedPlayersPicker, this picker uses tierDiff to define maximum allowed tier difference, which I think is also used in LoL so that Platinum players can't be matched with Challenger players no matter how close their MMRs are.
 	7>	More sofisticated picking strategy can be implemented by taking more factors into consideration such as MMR, role preference, recent wins/losses etc.
 	8>	Also, with waiting time increase, players become impatient.
 We can consider to "loose" our